-- 1.No license is required to practice life coaching in Arkansas — life coach certification is voluntary but strongly recommended
+- 1.No license is required to become a certified life coach in Arkansas — certification is voluntary but strongly recommended for credibility

 - 2.Life coaches in Arkansas earn an average of $48,415/year, about 10% below the national average of $54,000